 Remove as many runtime components as feasible

-In precise, remove its internet server and IP stack
+Precise, remove its internet server and IP stack

 Remove the UEFI IP stack and other drivers